tijsverkoyen/HomeAssistant-FusionSolar/README.md

 Integrate FusionSolar into you Home Assistant.

-The integration is able to work with Kiosk mode, or with an OpenAPI account, see below for more details.
+The integration is able to work with Kiosk mode, or with a Northbound API account, see below for more details.

 ## Installation